 Those are the territories in which owning a UK trademark automatically grants trademark rights, without need to re-register or file a local trademark.

 This is a British Overseas Territory, uninhabited except by scientific researchers and military personnel.
 IP rights conceded in the UK are extended to this jurisdiction, according to the BIOT Ordinance No 9, 1984.

 Falkland Islands legislation from 1996 allows for the extension of UK rights in the Falklands without the need to re-register.
 The rights expire when the UK trademark expires.

 Isle of Man

 UK trademarks grant protection in the Isle of Man, as well as international trademarks filed via the Madrid system and designating the UK.
-While the UK is part of the European Union, EU trademarks also grant protection in the Isle of Man.

 If you need to protect your trademark in one of those territories, file an application to register your trademark in the UK.